NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 ### Reflectance and Transmittance Spectra for Planewave at Oblique Incidence

-As an additional demonstration of the mode-decomposition feature, the reflectance and transmittance of all diffracted orders for any grating with no material absorption and a planewave source incident at any arbitrary angle must necessarily sum to unity.
+As an additional demonstration of the mode-decomposition feature, the reflectance and transmittance of all diffracted orders for any grating with no material absorption and a planewave source incident at any arbitrary angle and wavelength must necessarily sum to unity.
 Also, the total reflectance and transmittance must be equivalent to values computed using the Poynting flux.
-This is similar to the [single-mode waveguide example](#reflectance-of-a-waveguide-taper).
+This demonstration is somewhat similar to the [single-mode waveguide example](#reflectance-of-a-waveguide-taper).

 The following script is adapted from the previous binary-grating example involving a [normally-incident planewave](#transmittance-spectra-for-planewave-at-normal-incidence).
 The total reflectance, transmittance, and their sum are displayed at the end of the simulation on two different lines prefixed by `mode-coeff:` and `poynting-flux:`.

 Results are computed for a single wavelength of 0.5 μm.
 The pulsed planewave is incident at an angle of 10.7°.
 Its spatial profile is defined using the source amplitude function `pw_amp`.
-This function takes two arguments, the wavevector and a point in space (both `mp.Vector3`s), and returns a function of one argument which returns the planewave amplitude at that point.
-Two modifications to the original simulation are necessary for mitigating the intrinsic discretization effects of the Yee grid for oblique planewaves: (1) the pulse bandwidth is narrowed and (2) the anisotropic `PML` is replaced with an isotropic `Absorber`.
+This [anonymous function](https://en.wikipedia.org/wiki/Anonymous_function) takes two arguments, the wavevector and a point in space (both `mp.Vector3`s), and returns a function of one argument which defines the planewave amplitude at that point.
+Two modifications to the original simulation are necessary for mitigating the intrinsic discretization effects of the [Yee grid](../Yee_Lattice.md) for oblique planewaves: (1) the pulse bandwidth is narrowed and (2) the anisotropic `PML` is replaced with an isotropic `Absorber`.
 Also, the `stop_when_fields_decayed` termination criteria is replaced with `until_after_sources`.
 As a general rule of thumb, the more oblique the planewave source, the longer the run time required to ensure accurate results.
-Note that there is a second line monitor between the source and the grating for computing the reflectance.
+There is an additional line monitor between the source and the grating for computing the reflectance.
 The angle of each reflected/transmitted mode, which can be positive or negative, is computed using its dominant planewave vector.
 Since the oblique source breaks the symmetry in the $y$ direction, each diffracted order must be computed separately.
 In total, there are 59 reflected and 39 transmitted orders.

 The simulation script is in [examples/binary_grating_oblique.py](https://github.com/stevengj/meep/blob/master/python/examples/binary_grating_oblique.py).